LURCH

 RIGHT VIDEO 2020 WITH JUSTINE CHAMBERS - CHRIS WRIGHT, NICK MIAMI BENZ, BENJAMIN KAMINO, RALPH ESCAMILLAN,

-A performer and choreographer whose distinctive signature has garnered her an international reputation.
-Chase’s work has been presented across Canada and Europe for over twenty-five years, at such venues as the National Arts Centre (Ottawa), Festival TransAmerique (Montreal), DanceHouse (Vancouver), the Holland Dance Festival, Klapstuk Festival (Belgium), Salzburg Szene Festival (Austria), Kaaitheater (Belgium), Tanz Quartier (Vienna), Fondation Cartier (Paris), Theater der Welt (Germany), and Kaaitheater (Brussels).
+Sarah Chase (she/her/hers) is based on Hornby Island, in the Salish Sea.
+She is a performer and choreographer whose distinctive signature has garnered her an international reputation.
+Her work has been presented across Canada and Europe, at such venues as the National Arts Centre (Ottawa), Festival TransAmerique (Montreal), DanceHouse (Vancouver), the Holland Dance Festival, Klapstuk Festival (Belgium), Salzburg Szene Festival (Austria), Kaaitheater (Belgium), Tanz Quartier (Vienna), Fondation Cartier (Paris) and Theater der Welt (Germany).
+She has performed and toured with Benôit Lachambre’s Dance par B. Lieux, and German choreographer Raimund Hoghe, and has created work for many Canadian artists including Peggy Baker Dance Projects, Toronto Dance Theatre, Dreamwalker dance and Andrea Nann, Heidi Strauss and Darryl Tracy, Theatre Replacement, Jacinte Armstrong, Robin Poitras and Ron Stewart, Antonija Livingstone, Montreal Danse and Marc Boivin.